Bandhan-singh-katoch/Login-App/README.md

 # Login-App
+This is social media Android app written in Kotlin language..
-basically this is android app and it is social media app. and currently is under process.....
+This app is currently under process.....
+But the signin and sign up option works.